AgencyPMG/Queue/docs/messages.rst

 ========

 Messages are objects that implement the ``PMG\Queue\Message`` interface.
-These objects are meant to be :doc:`serializable <serializers>` and contain everything you need for a :doc:`handler <handlers>` to do its job.
+These objects are meant to be :ref:`serializable <serializers>` and contain everything you need for a :doc:`handler <handlers>` to do its job.

 A message to send an alert to a user might look something like this: